sachsom95/Python_blog/_posts/2020-05-25-list_and_tuples.markdown

 (a,b,c) = x
 {% endhighlight %}

 In such situations python doesn't care for the `()` parentheses.
-This is an important observation as well when we discuss stuff later in section.
+This is an important observation when we discuss stuff later in the section.
 With this new found observation lets look at one more example
 {% highlight ruby %}
 x = 1,2,3,4